-Petit Palais major exhibition Romantic Paris, 1815-1848, offers a large panorama of the French capital during the romantic years, from the Fall of Napoleon to the Revolution in 1848.
+Petit Palais compelling exhibition Romantic Paris, 1815-1848, offers a large panorama of the French capital during the romantic years, from the Fall of Napoleon to the Revolution in 1848.
 This period being full of political events, digital displays tell us everything about the Restauration, the 1830 Revolution, the July Monarchy and the 1848 Revolution.

 Immersive, the exhibition is designed like a walk to discover the emblematic neighborhoods at that time: the Tuileries, the Palais-Royal, the Nouvelle-Athènes, the Victor Hugo’s Notre Dame and the Grands Boulevards.